-The Tennessee Prison Outreach Ministry is the first statewide ministry that offers programming for the incarcerated, returning citizens, and children of the incarcerated.
+TPOM offers programming for the incarcerated (i.e., adults and juveniles), those leaving incarceration, and children of the incarcerated.
 We are holistic, addressing the spiritual, emotional, social, and economic needs of those impacted by incarceration.

 With over 40,000 in prisons and jails in Tennessee, this ministry is committed to providing spiritual and educational programming for the incarcerated.
-Presently, we have volunteers in ten of our state prisons and in 25 county jails.
+Presently, we have volunteers in many state prisons, local juvenile facilities, and county jails.

-Worship: We offer Sunday worship services at many of our correctional facilities in Tennessee.
+Worship: We offer Sunday worship services at numerous correctional facilities in Tennessee.

 NewLife Behavior Classes: We are teaching faith-based, life-skill classes addressing issues like parenting, anger management, and substance abuse.